janeusz2000/Ray-Tracing-Simulation-in-Acoustics/ReadMe.md

    - [ThreeJS](https://threejs.org/)
    - [NodeMon](https://www.npmjs.com/package/nodemon)

-2. Make sure that the middle of your model is positioned at the middle of the simulation [x, y, z] = (0, 0, 0).
+2. Ensure that the center of your model is positioned at the middle of the simulation [x, y, z] = (0, 0, 0).

 3. Run a local frontend server in your browser with `nodemon app.js` in *./server/gui/app.js*.